gphil/gphils_blog/posts/2013-06-10-tracking-clojure-versus-ruby-adoption.markdown

 Ruby definitely still has a major adoption and mind-share advantage over Clojure, but Clojure fared better than I thought it would on StackOverflow, and especially on GitHub.

-It's also interesting to note the wide range across the comparisons (400x down to 1.5x), which probably says as much about the communities they came from as well as the amount of error in this methodology (I know it's rough, but hey, it's better than nothing) as it does for Clojure versus Ruby adoption.
+It's also interesting to note the wide range across the comparisons (400x down to 1.5x), which probably says as much about the communities they came from (as well as the inaccuracy of this methodology) as it does for Clojure versus Ruby adoption in the real world.

 I look forward to following these numbers in order to see if Clojure makes inroads against Ruby and lowers these ratios over time.